European Regulatory Agenda

 SUSTAINABILITY-RELATED DISCLOSURES IN THE FINANCIAL SERVICES SECTOR (SFDR)

-Following the proposal presented by the Commission, on 24 May 2018, within its "Action Plan: Financing Sustainable Growth", on 9 December 2019 Regulation (EU) 2019/2088 of 27 November 2019, on sustainability‐related disclosures in the financial services sector (SFDR), was published.
+On 9 December 2019 Regulation (EU) 2019/2088 of 27 November 2019, on sustainability‐related disclosures in the financial services sector (SFDR), was published.
 The Regulation establishes rules, for financial market participants and financial advisers, on transparency with regard the integration of sustainability risks and the consideration of adverse sustainability impacts in their processes, as well as the provision of sustainability‐related information with respect to financial products.
 It was already amended by the "Taxonomy Regulation".

 The Regulation will be supplemented by various regulatory technical standards (RTS), on the following matters: